JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

 Getting elements from the DOM is a very common operation in JavaScript.
-A class can be applied to multiple elements which is useful to select and apply actions to multiple elements.
+A class can be applied to multiple elements, which is useful to select and apply actions to multiple elements.
 The id attribute must be unique (two elements cannot bear the same id in the HTML document), which is useful to retrieve a specific element.

-Interestingly some of that mechanism is used by shiny to retrieve and manipulate inputs, the argument `inputId` of shiny inputs effectively define the HTML `id` attribute of said input.
-Shiny can then internally make use of functions the likes of `getElementById` in order to get those inputs, set or update their values, etc.
+Interestingly some of that mechanism is used by Shiny to retrieve and manipulate inputs; the argument `inputId` of Shiny inputs effectively defines the HTML `id` attribute of said input.
+Shiny can then internally use functions the likes of `getElementById` in order to get those inputs, set or update their values, etc.

 ```r
 shiny::actionButton(inputId = "theId", label = "the label")